tfr42/deegree-docker/deegree-builtin-tomcat/README.md

 Access
 ------
 open http://localhost:8080
-when running docker on OS X or Windows with boot2docker then check the IP with
+when running docker on OS X or Windows with docker-machine then check the IP with
 ```
-boot2docker ip
+docker-machine ip <DOCKER_VM_NAME>
 ```
 and run
 open http://$IP:8080/